Introduction

 Github project

-In case you have questions, ideas or feedback about this document, you can contact the development team on the Relax-and-Recover mailinglist at: rear-users@lists.relax-and-recover.org.
+In case you have questions, ideas or feedback about this document, you can contact the development team by creating an item on the Relax-and-Recover User Guide issues pages at: https://github.com/rear/rear-user-guide/issues

 Note